15 University Graduate CV Examples [& Templates]

 Why this CV works

 • As a university student who didn’t graduate, it’s easy to lack confidence.
-But keep your head held high—a project showcasing your results-driven mindset and other handy skills could be your moment in the spotlight.
+But keep your chin up—a project showcasing your results-driven mindset and other useful skills could be your moment in the spotlight.

-• Perhaps, think about that time you transformed an online page into a success with your SEO expertise as a business owner or those bespoke logos and promotional videos you created during your time as a graphic designer.
+• Perhaps, think about that time you transformed an online page into a success with your SEO expertise as a business owner or those bespoke logos and promotional videos you created during a graphic designer role.
 Highlight them in your CV, even if you attended university but didn’t graduate, and no excuses.
-And those volunteering roles?
+And those volunteer roles?
 Include them to demonstrate your teamwork and community involvement.

 Marketing University Graduate CV